St Swithun’s Prep, Winchester

 This prep and pre-prep just outside the city centre has a great academic record, but the focus on pastoral care, positive relationships and unique extra-curricular activities means the overall approach is well-rounded.

 St Swithun’s Pre-Prep and Prep, is located on the same campus as the illustrious St Swithun’s senior school, just outside Winchester city centre.
-The all-girls environment (bar a couple of boys in the nursery) offers places for up to 200-day pupils aged between 3 and 11, with an average class size ranging between 16 and 18.
+The all-girls environment (bar a couple of boys in the preschool) offers places for up to 200-day pupils aged between 3 and 11, with an average class size ranging between 16 and 18.
 Despite its proximity to the city centre and excellent transport links to the surrounding towns and cities, there’s plenty of space here over its whopping 45-acre site.

 The Prep itself is purpose-built, the building is shiny, incredibly bright and has a brand new feel to it.
 The Prep shares access to all the senior school facilities such as the 600-seat auditorium, music school, art and technology block, sports hall and a full-size indoor swimming pool.